-Project SOL is a real-time ray tracing demonstration powered by NVIDIA RTX and running on a single Turing GPU.
+Project SOL is a trilogy of real-time ray tracing demonstrations powered by NVIDIA RTX and running on a single Turing GPU.
 Real-time ray tracing, the holy grail of graphics, is now possible.

 Partnering with Epic Games and Porsche, we combined RTX and DirectX Raytracing in Unreal Engine 4 and created this beautiful demo featuring real-time ray traced reflections, ambient occlusion, area light shadows, transparency, and global illumination all running in real time on two Turing GPUs.